This page will be updated as information changes. 8/7/2020

 Visit ID&D First

-Your very first step is to consult Instructional Design & Delivery (ID&D)’s course continuity page.
+Your very first step in preparing for online instruction is to consult Instructional Design & Delivery (ID&D)’s course continuity page.
 Updated as issues arise and situations change, this is your one stop for information on:

 - Getting the tools you need to get started: